ambersariya/checkip/README.md

 # Check IP

-Simple wrapper around AWS check ip https://checkip.amazonaws.com
+Simple cli utility which helps you check your public ip address.

 ## Installation